gopenapi/gopenapi/README.md

 //   tags: [pet]
 ```

-You can write any data in 'meta-comments' and then process it into openapi data in `gopenapi.conf.js`.
+You can write any data in 'meta-comments' and then process it in `gopenapi.conf.js`.

 Because of it, Gopenapi becomes flexible.

 ### How to write `gopenapi.conf.js`?
+The code in `gopenapi.conf.js` is very long, I do not recommend you to modify it, you can create a new issue if you have same requirements.

+If you really want to modify it, don’t worry about breaking it, just delete it and run gopenapi again Will regenerate.

+The next example shows how to write `gopenapi.conf.js`:

 Comments in go:
 ```